Shirikara/Proteomics-QC-Tracker/README.md

 2. "Creation_Date", adding the temporal information needed to plot a time series plot.
 3. "User initials", to know who was the user that ran the QC in the instruments.
 At the moment, it has four users from my lab SK, JS, SP and GE (please modify file names with your lab users' initials, else it will insert "unknown").

-Note: The database can be updated by running the tool each time a new "stats.tsv" file is added to the folder.
+The database can be updated by running the tool each time a new "stats.tsv" file is added to the folder.

 ### Visualization of plots that the user selected: 📈
 <img src="protein_IDs.png" alt="protein_IDs" width="700"/>